khushaal-nandwani/predicting-lemurs-api/readme.md

 # Predicting Lemurs API (Not Live)

+This repository contains the api for the model created in the paper [Lifespan Analysis of Lemurs in Wild and Captive Environments](https://github.com/khushaal-nandwani/predicting-lemurs).
 The API is hosted on Heroku and can be accessed at the following URL: https://lemur-predictions-5a0eb4f74f1f.herokuapp.com

 To make predictions of lemur in wild and captive, please send a POST request to the URL
 ```https://lemur-predictions-5a0eb4f74f1f.herokuapp.com/predict```